ozum/pg-structure/README.md

 **Returns**: [Table](#Table)
 <a name="Constraint#throughForeignKeyConstraint"></a>
 ##constraint.throughForeignKeyConstraint([value])
-Returns [Table](#Table) foreign key constraint this constraint refers to other table through.
+Returns [Constraint](#Constraint) (foreign key constraint) this constraint referring to other table through join table.
 With this method it is possible to learn how this table is connected to other table.

 **Params**